el7/threatmodels/threatmodels/pages/tahoe-lafs.md

 read/write access to others.

 # Key Storage:
-The authenitication is done by the gateway and the user never handles keys.
-The gateway communicates with the hosting servers, giving the clients freedom of convinience.
+The authentication is done by the gateway and the user never handles keys.
+The gateway communicates with the hosting servers, giving the clients freedom of convenience.

 # Convenience:
-Since the customer doesn't have to deal with keys they are free from needing to keep track of extra meticulous things, giving extra convinience to it's customers.
+Since the customer doesn't have to deal with keys they are free from needing to keep track of extra meticulous things, giving extra convenience to it's customers.

 # Authentication:
-Unsure how authenication works ...

 # Architecture:
 The user's files are broken up and stored on several distributed servers, using